 The conditions and factors to consider include:

-Hepatitis B. If you have an active hepatitis B virus (HBV) infection, your doctor will likely not prescribe this drug for you.
+Hepatitis B: If you have an active HBV infection, your doctor will likely not prescribe this drug for you.
 Talk with your doctor if you have a history of HBV or have a current infection.
 Kesimpta may lead to a reactivation of HBV in your body.
 Your doctor will order lab tests to determine whether Kesimpta is safe for you.
 They may recommend HBV treatment before you start Kesimpta, if needed.

-Active infection.
-If you have an active infection (in addition to HBV), your doctor will likely wait until the infection has resolved before prescribing Kesimpta for you.
+Active infection: If you have any type of active infection, your doctor will likely wait until the infection has resolved before prescribing Kesimpta for you.
 Talk with your doctor about your history of infections and any current or chronic (long-term) infections you have.
 Kesimpta can make it harder for your body to fight infections, so you may need treatment for an active infection before starting treatment with Kesimpta.

 Certain vaccines contain living or weakened versions of a bacteria or virus.
 These are called live or live-attenuated vaccines.
-Since Kesimpta may weaken your immune system, the vaccine could cause an actual infection.
-It’s recommended to wait at least 4 weeks for live or live-attenuated vaccines, and at least 2 weeks for inactivated vaccines, if possible.
+Since Kesimpta may reduce your immune system activity, the vaccine could cause an infection.
+If you need a live or live-attenuated vaccine, you should wait at least 4 weeks after the vaccine before starting Kesimpta.
+And, you should wait at least 2 weeks after inactivated vaccines before starting Kesimpta treatment, if possible.

 Alcohol with Kesimpta

 There are no known interactions between alcohol and Kesimpta.
-However, drinking alcohol may make some of your multiple sclerosis (MS) symptoms worse, including difficulty walking and changes in vision.
+However, drinking alcohol may make some of your MS symptoms worse, including difficulty walking and changes in vision.
 This is because alcohol also has these effects on the body.

-Talk with your doctor to learn whether alcohol is safe to consume during treatment with Kesimpta.
+If you drink alcohol, talk with your doctor to learn whether it is safe to consume during treatment with Kesimpta.

 Pregnancy and breastfeeding with Kesimpta

 It’s not known whether Kesimpta treatment is safe during pregnancy.
-In animal studies, offspring of pregnant animals that received Kesimpta were born with weakened immune systems.
+In animal studies, offspring of pregnant animals that received Kesimpta were born with reduced immune system activity (sometimes called a weakened immune system).
 This harmful effect was also reported in human infants born to people who received drugs that work in a similar way to Kesimpta.

 If you’re able to become pregnant, your doctor will recommend using effective birth control during Kesimpta treatment and for at least 6 months after your last dose of Kesimpta.
 If you are pregnant and considering Kesimpta, talk with your doctor about the risks and benefits of this drug.

 It’s also not known whether Kesimpta treatment is safe while you’re breastfeeding.
 There are no clinical trials to test the effects of Kesimpta on breast milk production or what effects the drug may have on a child who is breastfed.
-If you are breastfeeding or considering it, talk with your doctor to learn whether Kesimpta is a safe option for you.
+If you are breastfeeding or considering it, talk with your doctor to learn whether Kesimpta is a safe option for you and your child.

 Several common and mild side effects are possible with Kesimpta.
 They typically go away within a few days.
 Serious side effects may also be possible, though these are rare.
 Talk with your doctor about your medical history before starting Kesimpta treatment.
 They will discuss the risks and benefits of Kesimpta for your condition.